 The advantage of using a double-ended type is it can accurately determine a device’s internal temperature.
 Single and double-ended tubular heaters are used in a wide range of air and immersion heating applications.

 Heating processes, in general, consume high levels of energy.
-Hi-Watt’s rod heaters are designed to transfer heat to the target with nominal heat loss.
+Rod heaters are designed to transfer heat to the target with nominal heat loss.
 On an industrial scale, lower energy consumption means significantly lower production costs.
 Hi-Watt offers four types of these energy-efficient heaters.

 Heat travels through sturdy lead wires that attach to the end of the rod heaters.
 The lead wires are capable of temperatures up to 550 degrees Celsius.
 As the heat moves from the lead wires through the heating coil, the steel sheath heats up.
 That heat then transfers out to the target material.

-Hi-Watt’s high-performance immersion units are designed to be placed directly into liquids, such as water, oil or other solutions.
-Immersion heaters or immersion heaters for water, have diverse applications, so Hi-Watt offers configurations in flanged, screw-plug, and over-the-side styles.
+Immersion units are designed to be placed directly into liquids, such as water, oil or other solutions.
+Immersion heaters or immersion heaters for water, have diverse applications, and come in flanged, screw-plug, and over-the-side configurations.